Everyone wins when family caregivers join the care team

 Tech you can trust

 RubyWell protects against fraud, waste, and abuse with rigorous audit practices.
 And we’re committed to maintaining the highest standards of security and data protection.
-As part of this commitment, RubyWell complies with HIPAA regulations and is SOC 2 Type 2 certified.
+As part of this commitment, RubyWell complies with HIPAA regulations and is SOC 2 Type II compliant.

 FAQs for Partners